bblgamified/llb-cs_rostereditor/README.md

 - Save changes directly to a ROM or export an IPS patch for sharing.
 - Simple UI with two tabs: **Roster** and **Pitching**.

+## Future enhancements
+- Team editor to change the name of the team and maybe the colours
+- Better understanding of the pitcher profiles for each team

+### Likely not going to happen
+- Add new teams
+- Bigger rosters
+- Tournament bracket changes
+- Save/load function
+- Stats

 ## 🚀 Usage
 1. Install requirements:
    ```bash